 Residents appeared to be provided with appropriate emotional and behavioural support.
 Behaviour support plans were in place for residents identified to require same and these were subject to regular review.
+All staff had received appropriate training.
 A register of restrictive practices in place was maintained and it was noted that there had been a reduction of some restrictions in the preceding period.